hahan/JsonPathFinder/README.md

 Run the command as
   java -jar out/artifacts/jsonparser_jar/jsonparser.jar

-Input the json in stdin and end it with <end>.
+Input the json in stdin and then following the input, add string <end> on a newline.

 The output of the program will follow the input.

 E.g.